POM: Prescription only medicine

 Limited published data indicate that growth hormone treatment increases cytochrome P450 mediated antipyrine clearance in man.
 Monitoring is advisable when somatropin is administered in combination with medicinal products known to be metabolised by CYP450 liver enzymes, such as corticosteroids, sex steroids, anticonvulsants, and cyclosporin.

-In patients with diabetes mellitus requiring drug therapy, the dose of insulin and/or oral hypoglycemic medicinal product may require adjustment when somatropin therapy is initiated (see section 4.4).
+In patients with diabetes mellitus requiring drug therapy, the dose of insulin and/or oral hypoglycaemic medicinal product may require adjustment when somatropin therapy is initiated (see section 4.4).

 In women on oral oestrogen replacement, a higher dose of growth hormone may be required to achieve the treatment goal (see section 4.4).